MightyM17/speech_to_text/README.md

 target use cases for this library are commands and short phrases, not continuous spoken conversion or always on listening.

+## Recording Steps
+Clone this repo, 6.4.1-record branch

+pubspec.yaml
+  speech_to_text:
+    path: ../../../speech_to_text/speech_to_text

+Using Android Studio to explore the device using device manager, you will find recording.amr in the cache folder.

 ## Contents

 ### [Plugin](https://github.com/csdcorp/speech_to_text/tree/main/speech_to_text)